 Secondly, he is the world’s greatest example of wasted privilege, the greatest example of wasted privilege.
 He wanted money, he wanted riches, he wanted possessions, he could have possessed the universe forever but he sold it for $10.00 or $20.00 dollars.
 God offers you and every soul the riches of eternity.
 What kind of a stupid bargain are you making by saying no to that?
 To say yes to some pittance that will burn in the end of this earth?

 Thirdly, Judas is the world’s greatest illustration of the love of money as the root of evil.
 He loved money so much that he actually sold the living God.
 That’s how far greed can take a man.
 He is a monument to the destructiveness and the damnation of greed.

-Jesus said, "Judas went to his own place."
+Jesus said, “Judas went to his own place.”
 Right where he belonged.
-And that's the way it will be for people who reject Christ.
+The tragedy of this man’s life can be summed up in the words of our Lord who said in Matthew 26:24: “It would’ve been better for that man if he had never been born.”
+And that’s the way it will be for people who reject Christ.
 I close with this.
-Someone has written and I think it sums it all up: "Still as of old, man by himself is priced.
-For thirty pieces Judas sold himself, not Christ."
-Let's bow in prayer.
+Someone has written and I think it sums it all up: “Still as of old, man by himself is priced.
+For 30 pieces Judas sold himself, not Christ.”
+Let’s bow in prayer.